 Theme park?
 If it wasn't genuine, you'd be tempted to think some developer invented the fairy-land setting for this Wonder of the World.

-Almost Enthralled: If you think they are pleased to be there, check out the guy in the lower right.
+they are pleased to be there, check out the guy in the lower right.

 Caretaker's hut?
 I think that's the name that's been given to this building.